LiLith666-D/CodeAlpha_SecureCodingReview/README.md

-# CodeAlpha_SecureCodingReview – Secure Coding Review Using Bandit
+# Secure Coding Review Using Bandit

 ---